Victoza, 6 mg/ml 3 ml cartridges in syringe pens 2 pcs

 D. Remove the inner needle cap and discard it.

 Important information.
-Always use a new needle each time you inject.
-This measure will prevent contamination, infection, drug leakage from the syringe pen, needle blockage, and guarantee accurate dosing.
-Follow needle handling precautions to ensure that the needle is not bent or damaged before it is used.
+Always use a new needle with each injection.
+This measure will prevent contamination, infection, leakage of the drug from the syringe pen, clogging of needles and guarantee dosing accuracy.
+Be careful when handling the needle to avoid bending or damaging the needle before using it.

 Important information.
 Never put the inner cap back on the needle.
-This will prevent the risk of accidental needle sticking.
+This will prevent the risk of accidental needle sticks.

-Do not attempt to repair or take apart the syringe pen yourself. – Protect the syringe pen from dust, dirt, and all types of liquids.
+– protect the syringe pen from dust, dirt and all types of liquids;

-The syringe pen can be cleaned with a cloth dampened with a mild detergent.
-Do not immerse the syringe pen in liquids, and do not wash or lubricate it, as this may damage the mechanism.
+– the pen can be cleaned with a cloth dampened in a mild detergent.
+Do not immerse the syringe pen in liquid, do not wash or lubricate it, because this may damage the mechanism.

 Important information

-The syringe pen is for personal use, do not give it to others.
-Keep the syringe pen out of the reach of everyone, especially children.
+The syringe pen is intended for individual use – it should not be shared with others.
+Keep the syringe pen out of the reach of everyone, and especially children.

 Important information